 Paul McCrane, Emil M. Antonowsky

 Now: After 'RoboCop,' McCrane became an accomplished television director with 125 episodes of playing Dr. Robert Romano on 'ER' mashed in there.
-His directing credits include episodes of 'Harry's Law,' 'Without a Trace' and, more recently, 'Nashville.'
-He was also Graem Bauer on '24.'
+His directing credits include episodes of 'Glee,' 'Without a Trace' and 'Nashville.'
+He also played Graem Bauer on '24.'

 Jesse D. Goins, Joe P. Cox